chinmich/cp-whitepaper/Friend-in-Debt-Our-First-Demonstration-of-the-Credit-Protocol.md

 ## Friend In Debt Beta

 The current version of Friend in Debt is already fully functional.
-While this iteration offers only a stripped-down, demo of the application’s future capabilities, FiD beta demonstrates BlockMason’s commitment to developing our dapp with vigor and efficiency.
+While this iteration offers only a stripped-down, demo of the application’s future capabilities, FiD beta demonstrates BlockMason’s commitment to developing our DApp with vigor and efficiency.
 We refuse to blindly roll out an ICO, asking for ether on the strength of a Whitepaper and a promise.
 We have a product we believe in, and over the course of the ICO we will continue to release important updates that expand FiD’s functionality.

 Right now, FiD maintains a friend list and allows for the addition, confirmation, and clearance of debts.
 All transactions are processed on the Ropsten testnet, allowing users with access to testnet Ethereum to interact with the app completely free.
 The beta version runs in Chrome and requires Metamask. [http://fiddy.io](http://fiddy.io)